Meet Kiana Keyvanjah, Pharm.D., ‘09

 I work in early drug development, which involves building the intricate bridge from preclinical research to the clinic, and then taking the first step across this bridge to bring new therapies to patients with unmet needs.

-I lead a multidisciplinary team to create a plan for the clinical development of a new chemical entity, including identifying the populations who may benefit from that therapeutic option and designing the first-in-human study.
-In early development there is often limited preclinical data generated in vitro (outside of a living organism), and in vivo (in animals) so the team works together to determine the best starting dose, how to administer the investigational agent and what to test in the very first clinical trial that is ever conducted in humans.
+I collaborate within a multidisciplinary team to create a plan for the clinical development of a new chemical entity, including identifying and selecting the populations who may benefit from that therapeutic option and designing the first-in-human study.
+In early development there is often limited preclinical data generated in vitro (outside of a living organism), and in vivo (in animals) so the team works together to determine the study design, including starting dose, how to administer the investigational agent and what to test in the very first clinical trial that is ever conducted in humans.

 This is predominately a career pathway for medical doctors, but I work with medical professionals with different backgrounds such as Ph.D. scientists, physician-scientists and others.
 I believe as a Pharm.D.
 I offer a unique perspective to drug development and a wider lens for the multidisciplinary team.